ghcn345/Stock-Market-Prediction/README.md

 ## Sentimental

-Use NLP & Deep Learning to predict stock prices
+Use NLP & Deep Learning to predict stock prices.

 ## Frontend